sourcegraph/about/blogposts/2021/optimizing-a-code-intelligence-commit-graph.md

 Well, it's not _quite_ linear time if you take into account some of the stuff we claimed we could hand-wave away earlier: index files for different root directories.

 Many large repositories are built up of smaller, self-contained projects.
 Or, at least independently analyzable units of code.
-This enables a fairly coarse caching scheme: each time the repository is indexed on git push or periodically, only the units fo code that have had explicitly changed since the last indexed commit needs to be re-indexed.
+This enables a fairly coarse caching scheme: each time the repository is indexed on `git push` or periodically, only the units of code that have had explicitly changed since the last indexed commit needs to be re-indexed.

 This means that there is no single nearest upload per commit: there is a nearest upload _per distinct indexing root directory_.
 To show the difference in output, we'll use the following commit graph, where: